Overview of Row-Level Security

 • Users and inventory items: You can define these restriction groups to reduce the number of items shown in lists with inventory items, depending on the particular employee signed in to the system.
 For more information, see Inventory Item Security.

-• Users and projects: You can define these restriction groups so that particular projects are visible to only a responsible project team.
-For more information, see Project Security.
+• Users, project groups, and projects: You can define these restriction groups so that particular projects or group of projects are visible to only the users responsible for the included project or projects.

 • Users and account groups: You can define these restriction groups so that particular project transactions that include sensitive data are visible to only particular users.
 For more information, see Project Security.